rsdoiel/antenna/planet.md

 ---

-## Trump re-escalates trade threats, aiming at EU, Apple
+## 'Very damaging' if Trump acts on tariff threat - Martin

 date: 2025-05-23, from: RTÉ News

-US President Donald Trump has re-escalated his trade threats, targeting both imports from the entire European Union and smartphone giant Apple, sending the global market roiling after weeks of de-escalation had provided some reprieve.
+The Taoiseach has said that it would be "very damaging" if US President Donald Trump acts on his threat to impose 50% tariffs on the EU from the start of June.

 <br>